AndreasHeese/4sg/README.md

 4sg is an XSLT script that converts data stored in an XML file into a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) generated as SVG file.

 SVG (Scalable Vector Graphics) is a W3C standard for vector graphics supported by all modern browsers.
 It can be edited with graphic design programs like Inkscape.
 An SVG file doesn't contain a pixel image, but the coordinates and details of lines and curves as text in XML format.
 The code can also be edited with any editor.
-Besides editing, the greatest advantages are scalability without loss of quality and the fact that it is is a well documented and supported open standard.
+Besides editing, the greatest advantages are scalability without loss of quality and the fact that it is a well documented and supported open standard.

 Because both the data source and the target are each an XML file, XSLT is ideal as a tool for transformation.
 This language was designed for transforming XML files and is written in XML format itself.
 XSLT is a W3C standard, too.